tableau/query-graphs/README.md

 Open the upload form at
 <http://localhost:3000/d3/upload-form.html>.
-LogicalQuery XML, QueryFunction XML, or HyPer query-plan JSON, as files or text, may be uploaded to the express service for visualization.
+LogicalQuery XML, QueryFunction XML, or Hyper query-plan JSON, as files or text, may be uploaded to the express service for visualization.

 Open the side-by-side query comparison at